PostMalloy/PKMN-DS-Blender-ToolBox/README.md

 # How to Use
 You'll find the tools to the right of the shading menu:

 <img width="737" alt="Screenshot 2025-03-28 at 4 55 05 PM" src="https://github.com/user-attachments/assets/65a413e2-f242-4b3e-b9d4-893154a8226c" />

+Additional information about the .obj file format, blender and PDSMS interact is available in the wiki section.

 ## Import/Export PDSMS .obj
-Trifindo's PDSMS mapping tool accepts importing traditional .obj files into a tileset.
-It even accepts vertex colored .obj files!
-Blender can export vertex colors as part of an .obj file, and PDSMS can read them, so why are they stripped as part of the import to PDSMS?
-The reason is because PDSMS expects vertex colors to be written in a slightly different format than the standard .obj file from the blender export, and vice versa.
-It's therefore relatively simple to write a blender addon to modify the .obj file into a format that PDSMS expects (in the case of the export script) or a format that blender expects (in the case of the import one).

 ### Export
-  To use, simply highlight the object in blender and select "export to PDSMS .obj".
-Choose a path and the resulting object and material file will be written to that path. **However** there is one caveat here: PDSMS cannot properly import **face mode vertex colors** without splitting the mesh up.
+  To use, simply highlight the object in blender (object view) and select "export to PDSMS .obj".
+Choose a path and the resulting object and material file will be written to that path with the names PDSMS.obj and PDSMS.mtl. **However** there is one caveat here: PDSMS cannot properly import **face mode vertex colors** without splitting the mesh up.
 This is unfortunately a limitation on the PDSMS side which I can't fix.
 Before exporting, make sure to run the **"Split by Vertex Color"** addon and export each object separately.
 Import them into PDSMS as separate tiles, then place them together on the grid to recreate the mesh as it was in blender.
+More info about this is available in the wiki section.

   Even if you aren't using vertex colors, this is a handy tool because it automatically selects the correct .obj settings so the model is imported with the correct orientation, material settings, etc. in PDSMS.